 The leases at most of our properties provide for rental payments that are CPI-Linked or fixed with future CPI adjustments.
-These rent adjustments may not keep up fully with changes in inflation.
+Many of our Ground Leases include a periodic rent increase based on prior years cumulative CPI.
+These CPI lookbacks are generally capped between 3.0% - 3.5%.
+In the event cumulative inflation growth for the lookback period exceeds the cap, these rent adjustments may not keep up fully with changes in inflation.
 They may also not keep up with increases in market rental rates.
 As a result, we may not capture the full value of the land underlying our leases at given points in time or the UCA at lease expiration.
 Future leases that we enter into are likely to contain similar or other limitations on rent increases, which may limit the appreciation in value of our land, our net asset value and our UCA.